teuk/mediabot_v3/docs/PLUGIN_ARCHITECTURE.md

     `factoids-v3` mounts `whatis`; the unchanged `?keyword` parser route reaches the same saved-handler bridge.
 Explicit misses teach, quiet misses remain silent, and successful on-policy recalls answer and increment exactly once.
+25. **MB764 — portfolio and controlled promotion:** complete operationally.
+    `.plugins overviewv3` reconciles installed packages with live lifecycle, readiness and policy counts in one bounded read-only report.
+A disposable observe/on proof promotes only `factoids-v3` on `#test`; no boot autoload or production channel is changed, and explicit rollback remains immediate.

 The quote path is stabilized and receives no further expansion here.
-After MB763, the first five-command factoid migration set is complete.
-MB764 may consolidate its evidence and promote one development channel only; it must use disposable data and retain immediate policy rollback.
+MB764 closes the first extraction wave: Quotes remain operator-controlled, while the complete five-command Factoids set has one bounded development promotion.
+Further product extraction is a new roadmap decision, not unfinished work in this migration set.

 ## Extraction order